luetgea/GitwithRstudio/README.md

 # GitwithRstudio

-This is an exercise to learn how to work with github and rstudio It is really convinient
+This is an exercise to learn how to work with github and rstudio.
+It is really convinient